Delon Armitage: My regret over that wave and row with Brian Moore

 “I’ve been getting a lot of whistles from opposition fans ever since, which doesn’t bother me but is disappointing for my family to hear.

 “I don’t want to be Public Enemy No.1 in France, although our centre Mathieu Bastareaud is quite pleased.
-He had it after what happened to him in New Zealand and he’s already thanked me in the French media for taking the heat off him!”
+He had it after what happened to him in and he’s already thanked me in the French media for taking the heat off him!”

 Bastareaud had claimed to have suffered an unprovoked attack in order to explain facial injuries suffered in a drunken fall in his hotel room.